Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Varicose veins are all about mechanics and are not under your direct control.
 No amount of wishing or hoping they will go away will have any effect.

-During pregnancy the enlarging uterus presses down on the major veins in a mother’s pelvis.
+During pregnancy the enlarging uterus presses down on the major blood vessels in a mother’s pelvis.
 These veins are primary arteries which feed back to the heart and lungs and are vital for the mother’s life.
 During pregnancy these blood vessels also need to cope with a significant increase in overall blood volume.

 Because of the uterine weight and size, there is not a free return of blood to the major organs and a back log of blood forces blood to pool or gather in the smaller blood vessels of the mother’s groin and legs.